-Nathan Hernandez (Treasurer) is a career public servant having worked in the legislative and executive branches in Kentucky state government as well as on electoral campaigns for local candidates.
+Nathan Hernandez (Treasurer & VP) is a career public servant having worked in the legislative and executive branches in Kentucky state government as well as on electoral campaigns for local candidates.
 Nathan currently serves as a financial examiner within the Public Protection Cabinet supervising financial institutions, primarily credit unions, across the state.
 Nathan is also an alumnus of the AmeriCorps VISTA program working at the American Printing House for the Blind where he managed a nationwide literacy program for visually impaired children enrolling 300 additional families.
 He is a current board member with the Louisville Association for Community Economics (LACE).

 Born in south Texas, raised in eastern Kentucky, Nathan moved to Louisville to attend the University of Louisville where he majored in Economics and minored in Political Science.
 He also attended Marist College graduating with a master’s degree in Public Administration with a concentration in Government and Nonprofit Management.
 In his free time, Nathan is an avid runner, sports fan, concertgoer, and season ticket holder with the Actor’s Theater of Louisville and Louisville City FC.

 A native of Richmond, KY, Cassia Herron (President) has lived in Louisville for most of her adult life.
 She is an organizer who works as an urban planning consultant and freelance writer.
 She has experience working on projects at the intersections of community and economic development, food and the built environment and has a unique perspective on these issues as they relate to West Louisville.
 She has organized farmers markets in West Louisville and supported the creation of Louisville Metro’s Farm-to-Table program.
 She helped secure a $7.9 million dollar CDC grant for Louisville’s Public Health Department for obesity prevention.
 Cassia has professional expertise in community engagement, project management, grant writing, policy development and strategic planning.